 1. Order a new 40 amp fuse

 Before you start the replacement task, you will need to get a new 40 amp fuse.
-The 40 amp fuses are so cheap that I just order a bulk of 10 online.
-Here is a 10-pack of 40 amp fuses on amazon.com
+The 40 amp fuses are so cheap that I just ordered a bulk of 10 online.
+Here is a 10-pack of 40 amp fuses on amazon.com.
+Just make sure that you get the exact same as your blown fuse.

 2. Open the hood and locate the fuse box